Boss AC: Career

 His most popular songs include "Dinero", "Baza Baza", and "Doa a Quem Doer".
 Although he lives in Portugal, he spends a lot of his time in Africa, especially Angola.
-He has collaborated with many Angolan rappers, most notably Gutto, with whom he worked on "Dinero".
+He has collaborated with many Angolan rappers, most notably :pt:Gutto, with whom he worked on "Dinero".

 Boss AC started his career in 1994 with Rapública, a compilation album that joined together the new faces of the Portuguese hip hop movement.
 He was both a performer and producer on this album.

 In 1998, Boss AC recorded his first album, Mandachuva, in the USA with production by Troy Hightower.
 This album was a mixture of hip-hop, ragga, soul, R&B and African sounds.
 He also recorded a duet titled "No Stress" with Gutto.
 Together, they produced music and went on tour.

 In 2002, Boss AC produced his second album, Rimar contra a maré, which was a more autobiographical album, entirely written and produced by him.
 This album continued the trend of adding African and Portuguese traditional sounds.

 Boss AC's album, Ritmo, Amor e Palavras, was recorded in 2005.
 This album included collaborations with Posdnuos from De La Soul, Da Weasel, Sam the Kid and Pedro Ayres de Magalhães.
 The album earned Boss AC a nomination in the MTV Europe Music Awards for Best Portuguese Act.

 His fifth fourth album Preto no Branco (Black on White) was released in January 2008 and features the single "Levanta-te" (Stand-up), its music video was launched on the Portuguese MTV later on 21 July.
 He participated with Mariza with the single "Alguém Me Ouviu (Mantém-te Firme).

-His fifth album AC Para os Amigos (AC and Friends) was edited on 6 February 2012 and would be released by Universal Music, singles included in the album are "Sexta-feira (Emprego Bom Já)", "Tástabater" and "Tu Es Mais Forte".
+His fifth album AC Para os Amigos (Nickname AC) was edited on 6 February 2012 and would be released by Universal Music, singles included in the album are "Sexta-feira (Emprego Bom Já)", "Tástabater" and "Tu Es Mais Forte".
 The first single was released in February 2012, it reached to Portuguese charts for 3 weeks and was in the Top 10 up to April.
 The second single's music video was filmed in Brazil.
 And the third single was released in August 2012 and featured a music video and features Shout.
 Boss AC was a guest star on the radio program "Comercial".